|European Interdisciplinary Society for clinical

 In July 2002, EIS was renamed to European Interdisciplinary Society for clinical and sports applications, short EIScsa.

 The membership of the EIScsa is open to any member in the medical and para-medical field.
-It is also open to members of anywhere in the world, and not limited to European members only.
+It is also open to members of anywhere in the world, and not limited to indian and European members only.